 In August, a second forum will be organized to collect suggestions of how to improve Thailand’s public policy approach.

-Danuchat Boon-aran is a participant of The Isaan Journalism Workshop 2017 organized by The Isaan Record.
+Reporting by Danuchat Boon-aran, a participant of The Isaan Journalism Network Project 2017 organized by The Isaan Record.